 Benefits of Using STT Features

-StocksToTrade brings together all of the different websites, apps, and software you’d use to identify profitable stocks — in one place.
+StocksToTrade brings together all the different websites, apps, and software you’d use to spot stocks to trade and puts everything in one place.

-No more trying to piece together a dozen different systems just to find stocks you want to trade.
-Those days are over.
+No more trying to piece together a dozen different systems just to find potential trades.

-StocksToTrade is a trading platform created for traders, by traders.
-It automates all the hard work of research and helps you focus more on trading.
-You can quickly find which stocks are hot in real-time.
-And all of your tools are available at the click of a button.
+StocksToTrade was created for traders, by traders.
+It helps automate some of the research so you can focus more on trading.
+You can quickly find which stocks are hot.

-You can access all of your watchlists from one place and see stocks on all major U.S. markets: NYSE, AMEX, NASDAQ, OTCBB, and pink sheets.
-Get quick access to new highs and lows, top percent gainers and losers, and much more.
+On one platform, you can access all your watchlists and see stocks on all major U.S. markets, plus OTCs.
+Then there’s quick access to new highs and lows, top percent gainers and losers, and much, much more.

-Start your 7-day trial now for just $7.
+Start your 14-day trial now for just $7!

 The Right Mindset for Trading

-Your trader mindset can make a huge difference to your trading success.
+Your mindset can make a huge difference to your trading success.

-It’s easy to get overconfident when things are going your way and just as easy to get scared when the market turns against you.
-Remember your trader mindset to keep yourself level: Try to approach the market with positive-yet-neutral attitude.
+It’s easy to get overconfident when things go your way and just as easy to get scared when the market turns against you.
+Remember your trader mindset to keep yourself level.
+Try to approach the market with a positive, yet neutral, attitude.

 If you’ve been trading for years, you probably have a good idea of what works and what doesn’t.
 Even if you’re new to trading, you likely have basic skills and knowledge from paper trading.